Global evidence for a consistent spatial footprint of intra-urban centers

 \section{Introduction}

-Cities, despite occupying a minuscule fraction of the Earth's terrestrial surface \cite{liu2020high}, function as the primary engines of global population concentration, economic output, and innovation \cite{bettencourt2007growth,glaeser2012triumph, seto2014human,fujita1996economics,glaeser2011cities}.
-Within these urban agglomerations, human activities are far from uniformly distributed; instead, they exhibit a highly heterogeneous spatial structure, gravitating toward localized activity centers \cite{bertaud2018order}.
+Cities, despite occupying a small fraction of the Earth's terrestrial surface \cite{liu2020high}, function as the primary engines of global population concentration, economic output, and innovation \cite{bettencourt2007growth,glaeser2012triumph,seto2014human,fujita1996economics,glaeser2011cities}.
+Within these urban agglomerations, socioeconomic activities are far from uniformly distributed; instead, they exhibit a highly heterogeneous spatial structure, gravitating toward localized centers \cite{bertaud2018order}.
 Identifying these internal centers is fundamental to understanding the spatial logic of cities, as they govern population distribution \cite{clark1951urban,anas1998urban}, rent gradients \cite{liotta2022testing}, housing prices \cite{zheng2008land}, traffic flows \cite{louf2013modeling}, and service accessibility \cite{weiss2018global,cattaneo2021global,cattaneo2024worldwide}.
-Classically, Christaller’s Central Place Theory envisioned urban systems organize into a hierarchical spatial grid, where centers serve discrete hinterlands to minimize travel costs and maximize service efficiency.
-Yet, while such theoretical frameworks suggest an orderly partitioning of space, global empirical evidence for a universal spatial unit of intra-urban organization has remained elusive.
+Beyond their functional roles, how these centers are arranged in space remains an open question.
+Classical central place theory envisions urban systems organizing into an orderly partitioning of space, where centers serve discrete hinterlands to minimize travel costs and maximize service efficiency \cite{christaller1933zentralen,berry1958note}.
+Yet, global empirical evidence for such patterns has remained elusive.